 3. Future-trending subject matter of your industry sector.

-Your story will form the basis of all your speaking engagements, social media, personal website (if you have one), and most of all, SEO content.
+Your story will form the basis of all your speaking engagements, social media, personal website (if you have one), and most of all, content that is Google-optimised.

-Use Content to Show Director Skills & Capability
+Use Content to Show Your Director Skills and Capabilities

 By identifying the themes attributed to very skills required to succeed in a Director’s role, Personal Branding supports the creation of an authoritative profile that allows audiences to build confidence in your ability to execute the role.
 Take that two steps further.